Demonstrate the highest levels of knowledge and skill and advance your career with an Advanced Specialist Diploma

 On the successful completion of the ASD a Stage D of training will need to be undertaken.
 This is a post-qualification 'preceptorship' stage that aims to support the individual to achieve a post-qualification competence and confidence consistent with that of a qualified medical consultant histopathologist to independently report defined specimen types.

-Histopathology Reporting curriculum guidance
+Histopathology Reporting curriculum guidance and model job descriptors

 The guidance documents below provide information to both candidates and trainers on the requirements of Stages A to C of the Diploma in Histopathology Reporting.
 The guidance includes information on the curriculum and what needs to be included in the portfolio for each stage and the assessment indicators against which that will be assessed.
 It also includes information on the examination arrangements for Stage A and C. Please note that these documents are subject to change as processes may be amended as the qualification continues.